Tax Concessions for Family-owned Investment Holding Vehicles

 - a spouse of Person E, Person F and Person G.

 If a person ceases to be a spouse (i.e. other than being deceased) during a year of assessment that begins on or after 1 April 2022, the spouse and those persons who are connected to the spouse and considered as members of a family before the cessation would still be regarded as members of the family for the subject year of assessment and the following year of assessment (i.e. a total of two years).
 A lineal descendent includes adopted and step children of the person’s spouse (including a deceased spouse) or former spouse.

 An FIHV must be managed in Hong Kong by an eligible SFO of the family to which the FIHV is related.
 To be an eligible SFO of a family, the SFO must:

-- be a private company (incorporated in or outside Hong Kong) exercising CMC in Hong Kong;
+- be a private company (incorporated in or outside Hong Kong) which is normally managed or controlled in Hong Kong;

 - have at least 95% of its beneficial interest being held (directly or indirectly) by members of the family (except where a charitable entity is involved);

 - provide services to specified persons of the family during the basis period for the year of assessment and the fees for the provision of those services are chargeable to tax; and